oilcrest/ohwr-array-interface-labview/README.txt

 	 - make estimated remaining time correct also for IV+CV
 	 - automatic remeasurement of a cell's value when unexpectedly different from other cells
 	 - temperature correction for IV

+#DONE commit 27.6.2017
+ - switch to PDF read mode programmatically
+ - new HexPlot version which has -1000000 as default nan value
+ - new geometry file for the switch matrix
+ - add default value (-1000000) for open correction with missing correction data

 #DONE commit 26.6.2017
  - test correct wiring with Take_Measurement.vi